MARCH 20 – 22, 2026 @ 10am-5pm each day

 The OUTDOOR ART SHOW is located on the grounds of the Eastern Shore Art Center and the surrounding downtown area of Fairhope, Alabama on Oak and Section Streets. it is directly next to the Fairhope Arts and Crafts Festival and within walking distance to Mobile Bay, many specialty shops and restaurants.
 This is a cultural and social highlight for the Gulf Coast and attracts more than 250,000 visitors!

-The art show has included prestigious, international and regional fine artists for the past 51 years.
+The art show has included prestigious, international and regional fine artists for over 50 years.
 This year, Eastern Shore Art Center will accept an exclusive selection of renowned artists and cutting-edge newcomers to attract the most respected art dealers, collectors, interior designers and art enthusiasts.

 $10,000 in prizes to artists are made possible by the generosity of these sponsors and grant funding by Sweet Home Alabama, Alabama State Council on the Arts, and National Endowment for the Arts.